Yahir-F/react-portfolio/README.md

 ## Description
 The task was to create a functional portfolio application using React.
+The app can be accesed [here](https://yahir-f.github.io/react-portfolio/).
 # Table of Contents
 * [Description](#description)
 * [Technologies](#technologies)